jnkwrych/jnkwrych.github.io/_posts/2026-04-16-how-to-stay-sane-running-a-default-dead-startup.md

 - Set two phone alarms daily: 'Don’t worry 💪' for mornings before work and 'Don’t worry 🙃' for evenings.
 Saves my mood and energy 2 out of 7 days a week.

 - Never use TikTok, Instagram, or YouTube (yes, even YouTube)!
 Trust me.
 While YouTube is a great source of education, it was the sneakiest time-waster for me.
 Looks useful on the outside.
 99% time wasted.

+- Community engagement.
+When I was most stressed about my startup, I started coaching my kid’s football team.
+It’s draining, but somehow it keeps me sane.

 - Exercise three times a week.
 No excuses.
 None.
 Just do it.